marcelod/kick/readme.md

 # What is Kick

-Kick is a project to start a site with some features using Codeigniter, HMVC, IonAuth, etc.
+Kick is a project to start a site with some features using Codeigniter, HMVC, IonAuth, Composer, Bower, etc.

 ## Include